theashhar/ScreenFlow/README.md

-# ScreenFlow
+# ScreenLoom

 An all-in-one screen recorder software built with Electron and React.
-ScreenFlow provides a modern, cross-platform solution for capturing your screen with high-quality video output.
+ScreenLoom provides a modern, cross-platform solution for capturing your screen with high-quality video output.

-## What is ScreenFlow + Features
+## What is ScreenLoom + Features

-ScreenFlow is a desktop application that allows you to:
+ScreenLoom is a desktop application that allows you to:

 - **Screen Recording**: Capture your entire screen or specific windows
 - **High-Quality Output**: Record in WebM format with VP9 codec for optimal quality